meekostuff/HTMLDecor/README.md

 `<style title="nodecor">...</style>`
 or
 `<link rel="stylesheet" href="style.css" title="nodecor" />`
-- if HTMLDecor.js detects that it is included in a decor page then it will abort.
+- if HTMLDecor detects that it is included in a decor page then it will abort.
 This allows you to use a decor page as a normal page in your site if that is desirable.
 - in most current browsers, elements from the content can be moved into the decor *while the element is still loading*.
 On IE6,7,8 this will throw an error, so for those browsers the decor is inserted and elements moved only after the DOM has fully loaded.